esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 ### Text on Images

-Occasionally, technicians will burn information directly onto images as part of a burned-in annotation.
+Occasionally, technicians will "burn" information directly onto images as part of a burned-in annotation.
+This means they change the image itself with text that becomes part of the image pixels.
 This may include details such as diagnoses, demographics, or the patient's name.
 Fortunately, this text is usually typed rather than handwritten, making it recognizable by optical character recognition (OCR) functions.
 Often, this text is placed away from the center of the image, allowing for clever cropping to eliminate it entirely in some datasets.